About

 • Stir the sugar and vanilla into the warm butter-chocolate mixture.

-• Next, add the eggs and yolks and whisk them in well.
+• Next, add the eggs and yolks, and whisk them in well.
 You should end up with a “gloopy” chocolate batter.

-• Stir in the flour.
+• Whisk in the flour.

 • Pour the batter into the prepared ramekins.
 Make sure they are no more than ¾ of the way full, since they will rise as they bake.
-If you're not baking the cakes right away, cover the ramekins with plastic wrap and freeze/refrigerate for later.
+If you're not baking the cakes right away, cover the ramekins with plastic wrap and freeze / refrigerate for later.

 • When the cakes are done, remove them from the oven, and let them rest for about 30 seconds (no more than a minute).

-• Using a towel/cloth napkin, turn the cakes out onto serving plates (be careful, as the ramekins will be very hot, and may be slippery too).
+• Using a towel / cloth napkin, turn the cakes out onto serving plates (be careful, as the ramekins will be very hot, and may be slippery too).
 Tap the top of the ramekin with a spoon to loosen the cake, and gently remove the ramekin to reveal the cake underneath.
 Serve immediately while the cakes are still warm.

 GLUTEN FREE – replace the 2 tbsp flour with 1 tbsp cornstarch OR 2 tbsp gluten free flour (1:1 gluten free flour substitute).